We help Microsoft-centric enterprises fully adopt the cloud & adapt to new ways of working.

 Sections act as a neighbourhood or zone and are a subdivision of the floor.

-It is now a requirement that workspaces and desks must be parented to a section and cannot be parented directly to the floor, which was possible previously.
+It is now a requirement that workspaces and desks must be parented to a section and cannot be parented directly to the floor, which was previously possible.

-Solution: This error indicates there is no feature that has a directory_id linked to the floor.
+Fix: This issue indicates there is no feature with a directory_id linked to the floor.

 To resolve this: